CameronFoxly/framer-grid-shader/README.md

 # Interactive WebGL Grid Shader for Framer

-Code for a  that creates an interactive grid of squares that respond to mouse movement with smooth animations.
+A Framer custom code component that creates an interactive grid of squares that respond to mouse movement with smooth animations.
 Built with WebGL for optimal performance.

+Note: Vibe-coded with GitHub Copilot, so excuse some of the clunky formatting.
+The `particleshader.tsx` file is for testing locally with a custom UI for testing values, and then the `Framerparticleshader.tsx` file is the one that actually goes into Framer and exposes those controls as properties.

 ## Features